A Complete Guide to Fine Tuning Large Language Models

 The key distinction between training and fine-tuning is that training starts from scratch with a randomly initialized model dedicated to a particular task and dataset.
 On the other hand, fine-tuning adds to a pre-trained model and modifies its weights to achieve better performance.

-Take the task of performing a sentiment analysis on movie reviews as an illustration.
+Take the task of performing a sentiment analysis on movie reviews as an example.
 Instead of training a model from scratch, you may leverage a pre-trained language model such as GPT-3 that has already been trained on a vast corpus of text.
 To fine-tune the model for the specific goal of sentiment analysis, you would use a smaller dataset of movie reviews.
 This way, the model can be trained to analyze sentiment.

 Compared to starting from zero, fine-tuning has a number of benefits, including a shorter training period and the capacity to produce cutting-edge outcomes with less data.
-We will delve deeper into the process of fine-tuning in the parts that follow.
-But first, let’s explore the different fine-tuning examples.

 Want To Know How Do Large Language Models Work?